pemontto/VulnWhisperer-wiki/Home.md

 * **[ElasticSearch] "Max file descriptors [4096] for elasticsearch process is too low"**?

 Please refer to [this](https://github.com/HASecuritySolutions/VulnWhisperer/wiki/docker-compose-Instructions#elasticsearch-host-configuration).
+* **[Kibana] "Elasticsearch index not found: logstash-vulnwhisperer"?**

+Kibana needs to have at least one index that matches with the vulnwhisperer index (logstash-vulnwhisperer-*).
+If you go to `Kibana -> Management tab -> Index Patterns`, you will see that there is a `Create Index pattern` button.
+You can create an index pattern called `logstash-*` if you want, as it will already include the vulnwhisperer pattern.

 ## Docker/docker-compose
 * **Is there a VulnWhisperer Dockerfile?**